University of Toronto Daniels Faculty of Architecture (Heritage)

 Size: 14800 sq. ft.

-One Spadina Crescent will be a showcase for Toronto — a world-leading venue for education, research, and public outreach on architecture, landscape architecture, and urban design.
+University of Toronto Daniels Faculty of Atchitecutre is a world-leading venue for education, research, and public outreach on architecture, landscape architecture, and urban design.
 The revitalized site will be the new home of the John H. Daniels Faculty of Architecture, Landscape, and Design.
 It doubles the space available to Daniels students and professors — to more than 100,000 square feet — and builds a far more visible platform for the Faculty.
-The One Spadina Project will be built in two overlapping stages, involving the existing 19th-century structure, the new construction to the north, and the surrounding landscape.
+The One Spadina Project was built in two overlapping stages, involving the existing 19th-century structure, the new construction to the north, and the surrounding landscape.